saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 ```
 {% set interface = pillar.get('ops').get('interface') %}
 ```
-Reasons for doing this can be because want to enable users running the state to pass it arguments or you are using the Enterprise API and want a nice and easy way to pass it data.
-When you are working with the API, passing the inline pillar data is just calling a state and passing it a dictionary.
+I have encountered multiple reasons for wanting to attach inline pillar data.
+One reason was to enable users to pass arguments to a state they are running.
+Another reason was when I was using the Enterprise API.
+I found that passing a dictionary to a state is a very easy and neat way to have an external script pass data to templates.

 Import other files with context